 If you’re buying an apartment in a complex, the plumbing in all the units will be similar.
 Don’t be embarrassed to ask your potential new neighbors if they’re satisfied with their plumbing; this can give you an idea of what to expect.
 If you’re looking to buy a standalone home, inquire of your neighbors as to whether there are any sewage problems or plumbing issues on the block that you should be aware of.

 If you’re dead-set on a house but the realtor has told you that the plumbing is old, you may consider taking some preventative measures to ensure that you don’t have to install entirely new home plumbing in a few years.
 Prevention can include replacing old water heaters and pipes, replacing a leaky flush valve on the toilet, placing strainers in kitchen sinks, and installing a high-quality drain in the bathtub.
-Don’t forget to check the rubber connection hoses on your washing machine and replace if necessary.
+Don’t forget to check the rubber connection hoses on your washing machine and replace it if necessary.

 Keep Your Eyes Open